 His contributions go way beyond what the Nobel committee named.
 He demonstrated the failure of minimum wage laws, mercantilist trade policies, rent control, public monopolies on education, state-run professional licensure, and welfare states.
 He was passionate on the topic of economic growth.
 He argued that the way out of poverty was the expansion of capital, not the redistribution of wealth, and he cited case after case.

 Friedman was a positivist in principle but, in practice, he never lost sight of the human element.
 He struggled to come to terms with the implications of human choice in every area of life, and his scientific studies led him to the conclusion that the free economy was the economic means toward the development and flourishing of society.

 I first met Milton and Rose Friedman (one was most likely to meet them together, so attached were they to one another) in 1990 and recall how delighted they were to meet a priest who shared so many of their economic ideas.
-They were unfailing supportive and encouraging over the years to the work of the Acton Institute..
+They were unfailingly supportive and encouraging over the years to the work of the Acton Institute.

-Keep in mind that while many of his positions are commonplace in politics today, forty years ago, he was very much the radical.
+Keep in mind that while many of his positions are commonplace in politics today, 40 years ago, he was very much the radical.
 For an intellectual of his stature and brilliance to come to the defense of classical liberalism was something quite remarkable.
-His clarion call to rethink the merit of government control of the economy inspired several generations to look more deeply at the wisdom of 19 th and 18 th century thinkers.
+His clarion call to rethink the merit of government control of the economy inspired several generations to look more deeply at the wisdom of nineteenth- and eighteenth-century thinkers.